ML4BM-Lab/GUEST/README.md

 ## Description

 This is a package for evaluating Graph Embedding prediction methodologies.
 GraphGuest works on any kind of heterogeneous undirected graphs with exact 2 types of nodes and 1 type of edge.
 It was developed in the context of drug repurposing, as a part of the paper "Towards a more inductive world for drug repurposing approaches".
-From now on, we will refer to the nodes type 1 and 2 as Drugs and Proteins, respectively, hence the evaluated graph would be a Drug Target Interaction (DTI) network.
+From now on, we will refer to the Type 1 and 2 nodes as Drugs and Proteins, respectively, hence the evaluated graph would be a Drug Target Interaction (DTI) network.

 ### GraphGuest splitting functionality